 • The safeguarding of vulnerable persons

-• The public have confidence in using licensed vehicles.
+• The public can be confident in using licensed vehicles.

 The Licensing Officer presented a written report on an application received from Mr A for a hackney carriage/private hire driver's licence.
-The Sub-committee was requested to consider the application in accordance with the DBS record, the guidelines on criminal offences as well as the Driver and Vehicle Licensing Agency's report.
-The Licensing Authority had recommended that the Sub-committee should refuse the application.
+The Sub-committee was asked to consider the application in accordance with the DBS record, the guidelines on relevant criminal offences and convictions, and the report of the DVLA.

-RESOLVED that the applicant was a fit and proper person to be issued with a hackney/private hire vehicle driver's licence from Gwynedd Council.
+RESOLVED that the applicant was a fit and proper person to be issued with a hackney/private hire vehicle driver's licence from Cyngor Gwynedd.

 In reaching its decision, the Sub-committee considered the following:

-<![if !supportLists]>· <![endif]>The requirements of 'Gwynedd Council's Licensing Policy for Hackney Carriages and Private Hire Vehicles'
+· The requirements of 'Cyngor Gwynedd's Licensing Policy for Hackney Carriages and Private Hire Vehicles'

-<![if !supportLists]>· <![endif]>the Licensing Department's report along with the DBS statement and the DVLA's report
+· the Licensing Department's report, together with the DBS statement and the DVLA's report

 Specific consideration was given to the following matters: